pshriwise/slack_status/README.md

 the aliases dictionary.
 The account name with existing entries in the `locations` structure should be the value.
 The account mimicing the existing account statuses should be the key.

+aliases = { 'account1_name' : 'account0_name' }

+The server will read this as: "Treat acccount1 as if it were account0".

 Tokens
 ------